A Thursday at Orca House

 Priya is quiet for a moment.
 "I think it's sad because the books are genuinely good and she made them worse by being who she is."

-“Can a book be good if the person who wrote it is bad?”
+"Can a book be good if the person who wrote it is bad?"
 Luca asks.
+He means it as a real question.

 "We can still do the play," Priya says finally.
 "We just know what we know."